fellixlyu1/world_export_import/README.md

+<h1>Global Commerce Analysis</h1>

 <p>This GUI application allows the user to create and save png files of either a scatter plot graph or a pie chart, depending on the csv file provided by the user.
-In this project,
-the GUI app uses a Kaggle dataset that contains a "a comprehensive collection of data related to international trade and trade policies".
+In this project, the GUI app uses a Kaggle dataset that contains a "a comprehensive collection of data related to international trade and trade policies".
 If the user needs this tool for their data analysis, the user will need to access the 'csv_to_sql' folder.</p>

 <p>Within the folder, the user can transfer the csv file that they want to create into a table and a database.
-If the user needs to join other tables into the database, they will
-have to create separate statements.</p>
+If the user needs to join other tables into the database, they will have to create separate statements.</p>

-<h1><strong>RUN THE PROGRAM</strong></h1>
+<h2><strong>RUN THE PROGRAM</strong></h2>
 <p>Once the user runs the program, a GUI window will pop up and show two choices: 'Scatter Plot' or 'Pie Chart'.
-Depending on which button the user picks, the application will open
-the selected window.</p>
+Depending on which button the user picks, the application will open the selected window.</p>

 ![Screenshot 2024-06-23 9 19 51 AM](https://github.com/fellixlyu1/world_export_import/assets/116593040/e9725df1-ccdb-4e3e-916c-d9fb3f8a0356)